ncd23/databases/week-1/create-ec2-server.md

 "AllowUser root ubuntu nx", and set ChallengeResponseAuthentication to yes.
 Then restart the ssh server with `sudo service ssh restart`

+13) Change the password for the ubuntu user: `sudo passwd ubuntu`.
+Follow the prompts.

 8) `sudo apt-get install git-core curl build-essential openssl libssl-dev`